Off Press Podcast

 Eric Strauss on Climate Change

-The impact of climate change on Southern California — in heat, ocean temperatures and coastal damage — is now evident, with more on the way, says Eric Strauss of the LMU Center for Urban Resilience.
-The worst effects will likely be distributed unequally.
-Our goal, he says, is not climate change reversal but adaptation.
+The impact of climate change on Southern California — in heat, ocean temperatures and coastal damage — is now evident, says Eric Strauss, of the LMU Center for Urban Resilience.
+With more on the way, he says, our goal shouldn’t be climate change reversal but adaptation.

 Episode 41 • August 18, 2021